WCTE/TriggerConfig/README.md

 The "save" command saves the configuration to a JSON file in the "configurations" folder.
 When saving  a configuration, the filename prefix, short name, and description are specified, and the file is saved in the "configurations" folder, and the corresponding register settings are saved in the "register_settings" folder.
-Existing files cannot be overwritten.
+Existing files cannot be overwritten to ensure that a named configuration has a unique definition.

-Note that the filename prefix is appended with "_config" and "_register_settings" for the configuration and register settings files, respectively, so that their purpose and association is clear.
+Note that the filename prefix is appended with "_config", "_register_settings", and _cfd_register_settings for the configuration, trigger logic register settings files, and CFD register settings respectively, so that their purpose and association is clear.

-### Writing the current register settings to current_registers.json
+### Writing the current register settings to current_registers.json and current_cfd_registers.json

-While setting up the trigger configuration for the first time, a large number of incremental adjustments will be made to the configuration.
+While setting up the trigger configuration for the first time (or making significant adjustments), a large number of incremental adjustments will be made to the configuration.
 Instead of saving configuration files for every step, the "update" command can be used.
-It writes the current register settings to the file "current_registers.json", overwriting the previous version.
-By loading this file, the configuration can be set quickly and further adjustments can be made.
-One a large set of adjustments has been made, the configuration can be saved to a new file using the "save" command (see previous section).
+It writes the current trigger logic module register settings to the file "current_registers.json", and the current CFD register settings to the file "current_cfd_registers.json", overwriting the previous versions.
+By loading these files into the VME modules, the configuration can be set quickly and further adjustments can be made.
+Once a large set of adjustments has been made, the configuration and register setting files can be saved to new files using the "save" command (see previous section).